anychart-integrations/electron-template/README.md

 npm install
 ```

-To run app, run next command:
+To start application, run next command:
 ```
 $ ./node_modules/.bin/electron .
 ```

-To build app for your current platform run:
+To build application for your current platform run:
 ```
 $ grunt electron:build
 ```

-Now you can run packaged app, navigate to generated build folder and run app, e.g for linux x64 run:
+Now you can run packaged application, navigate to generated build folder, e.g for linux x64 run:
 ```
 $ cd dist/electron-template-linux-x64
 ```

-And run app:
+And run application:
 ```
 $ ./electron-template
 ```

-To build app for all platforms run
+To build application for all platforms run:
 ```
 $ grunt electron:buildAll
 ```
-There will be many folders in dist directory corresponding available platforms
+There will be many folders in dist directory corresponding to available platforms

 ## Workspace